nerun/terminix/README.md

  - `salt` = salt used
  - `hash` = the hash itself

-A passphrase is something user-friendly, easy to remember, but insecure.
-Whereas a password is something more sophisticated and secure, created by deriving the passphrase with the help of a "hash" algorithm and a random sequence called a "salt", which "seasons" the passphrase before using the algorithm on it.
+A passphrase is user-friendly, easy to remember, but insecure.
+Whereas a password is more sophisticated and secure, created by deriving the passphrase with the help of a "hash" algorithm and a random sequence called a "salt", which "seasons" the passphrase before using the algorithm on it.

-You need to change the username `admin` and `$algorithm$salt$hash`.
-To do this, run this script on a site like [onlinephp.io][1], changing `$algo` and `$passphrase` of course:
+In order to create a password in the format `$algorithm$salt$hash` to your username, run this script on a site like [onlinephp.io][1], changing `$algo` and `$passphrase` of course:

 ```php
 <?php